Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.

 Guanfacine is particularly worth considering in cases where stimulants have a strong blood pressure-increasing effect.

-Guanfacine is degraded via cytochrome P450 3A4, or CYP3A4.
+Guanfacine is broken down via cytochrome P450 3A4, CYP3A4 for short.

-In vitro, the 3-OH guanfacine signaling pathway accounted for at least 2.6% of guanfacine metabolism in cryopreserved plated human hepatocytes and 71% in pooled human liver microsomes.
+In vitro, the 3-OH guanfacine signaling pathway accounted for at least 2.6% of guanfacine metabolism in cryopreserved, plated human hepatocytes and 71% in pooled human liver microsomes.

 4.1.
-CYP3A4 inducers¶
+CYP3A4 inducer¶

 - Phenobarbital (strong)